 These Honey Lime Chicken Enchiladas are the best enchiladas you’ll ever have!
 The shredded chicken is marinated in a delicious honey lime sauce, then its rolled in a tortilla with shredded Monterey Jack cheese and topped with a creamy salsa verde enchilada sauce and baked to perfection!
 I’m drooling just thinking about this amazing flavor combination!

 Whenever I’m meal planning, these honey lime enchiladas are always the meal my husband requests!
 We serve them with my Pico de Gallo Recipe and our absolute favorite, Sweet Bell Pepper Rice!
-It’s a blend of sweet bell peppers, onion, cilantro and white rice, and since it is baked in the oven too, you can have these two dishes cook side by side on the rack and serve them up together!
+It’s a blend of sweet bell peppers, onion, cilantro and white rice.
+And if you’re looking for a delicious chili recipe that has a lot of these flavors, try my Crock Pot Cream Cheese Chicken Chili.

 Why This Recipe Works

 - Incredibly flavorful chicken enchiladas.
 Let’s be honest, enchiladas can be bland.
 But not in this recipe!
 The combination of the honey, lime, and chili powder just works!
 This combo brings the sweet flavor with a punch of tart lime and chili to the enchiladas.

 - Use leftover chicken or rotisserie chicken.
 Using precooked, shredded chicken ensures this recipe comes together quickly.
 You can use any leftover chicken from yesterday’s meal, grab a rotisserie chicken from the store, or I even use the Kirkland canned chicken from Costco when I’m in a pinch.

 - Make ahead or freezer meal.
 These are great make ahead enchiladas since the chicken marinates.
 Take it to potlucks give to a friend!
 Make the chicken marinade and store that in the freezer so all you have to do is roll the enchiladas and top with cheese and sauce!